-Best Practices with Cohesion
+Best Practices of Cohesion

 Strong cohesion is quite logically the "good" way of writing code.
 The concept is associated with simpler and clearer source code – code that is easier to maintain and reuse (because of the fewer tasks it has to perform).

-Contrarily, with weak cohesion each change is a ticking time bomb, because it could affect other functionality.
-Sometimes a logical task is spread out to several different modules and thus changing it is more labor intensive.
-Code reuse is also difficult, because a component does several unrelated tasks and to reuse it the exact same conditions must be met which is hard to achieve.
+Contrarily, with weak cohesion any change can become a ticking time bomb, because it might affect other functionality.
+Sometimes, a logical task is spread over several modules and changing it is labor intensive.
+Code reuse is also difficult, because a component does several unrelated tasks and the desired exact same conditions are hardly achievable in different scenarios.

 Coupling

-Coupling mostly describes the extent to which components / classes depend on one another.
-It is broken down into loose coupling and tight coupling.
+Coupling describes the extent to which components / classes depend on each other.
+One distinguishes loose coupling and tight coupling.
 Loose coupling usually correlates with strong cohesion and vice versa.

 Loose Coupling

-Loose coupling is defined by a piece of code’s (program / class / component) communication with other code through clearly defined interfaces (contracts).
-A change in the implementation of a loosely coupled component doesn’t reflect on the others it communicates with.
+Loose coupling is defined by a piece of code’s (program / class / component) communication with other pieces of code through clearly defined interfaces (contracts).
+A change in the implementation of a loosely coupled component doesn’t reflect on the other components with which it communicates.
 When you write source code, you must not rely on inner characteristics of components (specific behavior that is not described by interfaces).

-The contract has to be maximally simplified and define only the required behavior for this component’s work by hiding all unnecessary details.
+The contract has to be maximally simplified and it should define only the required behavior for this component’s work, by hiding all unnecessary details.

 Loose coupling is a code characteristic you should aim for.
 It is one of the characteristics of high-quality programming code.